We leave the culture war

-As one of the most influential politically incorrect new indie bands today we have had the privilege of supporting and help building a different approach to music than that we normally find in the music industry.
+As one of the most influential and thought-provoking indie bands today we have had the privilege of supporting and help building a different approach to music than what we normally find in the music industry.
 From the beginning we have dealt with tragedy, loss and death in many of our songs, and we have continued down a path of ”never conform, always break free”.

-Like all societies Sweden has a financial and political elite, however, and the elites never look kindly on those who challenge status quo.
-Therefore we have been censored, cancelled and almost unpersoned over these last years.
-It has therefore been natural for us to propel towards the people who have had the guts to continue playing our music.
+Like all societies Sweden has a financial and political elite, however.
+And like all societies the elites never look kindly on those who ask questions and challenge status quo.
+Therefore we have found an audience among independent-minded people who have played our music.

-It has been a wide range of people, from anarcho-capitalists, libertarians and punks, to reactionaries, rockers and third-positionists.
+We have met a wide range of viewpoints, from anarcho-capitalists, libertarians and punks, to reactionaries, rockers and third-positionists.
 We have also had the honor of meeting many cancelled artists, influencers, producers, entrepreneurs and content creators.
 It has been a privilege.

 More than once, however, fans and antagonists alike have assumed that we share the ideological viewpoints of all these people.
 We do not.

 Like Henri Dunant, the founder of the Red Cross that we honored with the song Solferino in 2017, we have tried to heal the wounded on all sides and condemned censorship and other atrocities.
 It has however been a tough job in a situation where cancel culture has been canonized into normality.